mongodb/mongo-c-driver/README.rst

   $ git clone https://github.com/mongodb/mongo-c-driver.git
   $ cd mongo-c-driver
   $ git checkout x.y.z  # To build a particular release

+After the above commands you have a clone of the master branche.
+However, it is impossible to build it.
+The following commands only work in theory, in reality it fails because of missing "libbson" directory.

   $ ./autogen.sh --with-libbson=bundled
   $ make
   $ sudo make install